ZestyTechnology/zesty-docs/docs/kryo/assembly_kryo.rst

     :height: 286px
     :width: 400px

-    Insert the E3D V6 heat break into the bottom of the Cryo unit.
+    Insert the E3D V6 heat break into the bottom of the Kryo unit.

 Step 3